iconify/website/docs/libraries/tools/index.md

 - [Importing all SVG in directory](./import/directory.md).
 - [Importing icons from Figma](./import/figma/index.md).

 Before using Iconify Tools, you should be aware that package is opinionated.
-Certain tags are not allowed and will fail import.
+Certain tags are not allowed and will cause import to fail.
 See [SVG import limitations](./tags.md).

 ## Cleanup and validation

 Cleaning up and validating icons is the first thing you should do after importing icons if icons come from:

 - Image editing software.
-Often software leave a lot of junk code in icons, which must be removed.
+Often software leaves a lot of junk code in icons, which must be removed.
 - Third party.
 You need to make sure icons do not contain scripts, events.

 See `[func]cleanupSVG()` documentation.